DiveGearAdvice.comUpdated May 2026

 Aqualung

 Reliable entry-level regulator at excellent value.
-Solid choice for UK beginner divers....
+Solid choice for beginner divers getting started ...

 View on Amazon